mapbox/tippecanoe/README.md

    compensate for the larger marker, or `-Bf`*number* to allow at most *number* features in the densest tile.
  * `-al` or `--drop-lines`: Let "dot" dropping at lower zooms apply to lines too
  * `-ap` or `--drop-polygons`: Let "dot" dropping at lower zooms apply to polygons too
  * `-K` _distance_ or `--cluster-distance=`_distance_: Cluster points (as with `--cluster-densest-as-needed`, but without the experimental discovery process) that are approximately within _distance_ of each other.
 The units are tile coordinates within a nominally 256-pixel tile, so the maximum value of 255 allows only one feature per tile.
-Values around 20 are probably appropriate for typical marker sizes.
+Values around 10 are probably appropriate for typical marker sizes.
+See `--cluster-densest-as-needed` below for behavior.

 ### Dropping a fraction of features to keep under tile size limits